datariker/datariker/README.md

       <p>🍭 I like roleplaying, AUs, fanfiction, fanart, drawing, and all the classic fandom-y things.</p>
       <p>💟 Multishipper, pro(fessional)shiper, darkshipper, comshipper, plus anything else.</p>
       <p>❓ No DNI list.
 I do not judge people based on one (or a few) characteristics that they have.
 If we end up not getting along, then so be it.
 I'd rather have tried then not tried.</p>
       <p>🇨🇭 I have OCD and I am on the autism spectrum.
 I use characters as a means to express myself because I have a lot of trouble expressing myself.
 I also use them as a cover-up/masking.
-They may act as seperate personas.</p>
+They may act as seperate personas.
+I am currently questioning whether or not I am a system given my past and current circumstances.
+Please exercise kindness and patience when speaking to me about the topic.</p>
       <p>❤️‍🩹 I work in healthcare <3</p>
       <p>Thank you for reading.</p>
       </td>